 Looking out for distracted, reckless or irresponsible drivers on the road seems like a daunting enough challenge these days without the need to avoid road hazards that threaten you and those with whom you need to share the roads.
-The Illinois auto accident attorneys of Rosenfeld Injury Lawyers recognize the role that debris, poorly maintained roads and other hazards can play in accidents and are able to pursue the parties responsible for placing motorists at risk when their inaction or negligence result in serious injury.
-If you have been in an accident and you feel that road conditions or preventable hazards played a significant role, it may be possible to recover damages from the entity responsible for maintaining the road the accident occurred on.Types of Road Hazards
+The Illinois auto accident attorneys of Rosenfeld Injury Lawyers recognize the role that debris, poorly maintained roads and other hazards can play in accidents.
+Our attorneys pursue compensation for our injured clients from the parties responsible for placing them at risk by their negligence.
+If you have been in an accident and you feel that road conditions or preventable hazards played a significant role, it may be possible to recover damages from the entity responsible for maintaining the road where your accident occurred.

 There are many hazards you are likely to encounter on Illinois’s roads.
 From potholes that appear throughout the winter and spring to construction equipment, road debris, malfunctioning traffic control devices to improper road signage, the potential for disaster is very real.
 Our Chicago auto injury lawyers have encountered clients who have been injured in accidents involving the following hazards.

-- Road debris left behind following adverse weather or car, truck and motorcycle accidents.
-Fallen tree branches, downed power lines and scattered debris left following an accident all present potential risks for other motorists.
+- Road debris left behind following adverse weather or car, truck, and motorcycle accidents.
+Fallen tree branches, downed power lines, and scattered debris left by an accident all present potential risks for other motorists.

 - Objects falling from other vehicles.
 Loose cargo falling off the back of a semi-trailer or out of a vehicle’s truck can cause multi-vehicle accidents that leave a path of devastation in their wake.

 - Poorly maintained foliage that obstructs motorists’ views of the road.
 Obstructed views at major intersections can result in severe or deadly accidents by forcing drivers to move into the road without knowing whether another vehicle is approaching.